 Methodology:

 This study is based on primary data collected from small-scale farmers in Piplav village, situated in Sojitra Taluka of Anand District, Gujarat.
-A structured questionnaire was employed to gather information regarding existing cropping patterns, resource availability, and associated income levels.
+A structured questionnaire was employed to gather data regarding current cropping patterns, resource availability, and associated income levels.
 The collected data formed the basis for the development of an optimization model using Linear Programming (LP) to identify strategies for maximizing farm income under specific constraints.

 The model involves decision variables that represent crop choices, which are optimized to maximize income.
-In its standard matrix representation, an LP problem can be expressed as:
+In its standard matrix representation, an LP Model can be expressed as:

 Maximize CTX